Dr. Hoffer's Travel Site This site was last updated 04/30/11

 RETURN TO INDEX

-We started through the Hermitage at 5:00 and our guide, Rialemma, rapidly raced us up and down and all over the place to see the most famous works of art and within an hour the museum was closed and we were out of there.
+We started through the Hermitage at 5:00 PM and our guide, Rialemma, rapidly raced us up and down and all over the place to see the most famous works of art and within an hour the museum was closed and we were out of there.
 She really knew her stuff.
 This place was huge with multiple floors.
+Below are a series of collages I made from the video tape I took as we raced around.

-After we left at 7:00, we got stuck in traffic again but by 7:30 we got to see the exterior of the Church of Peter & Paul where all the old leaders are buried.
-She then took us to dinner at 8:00 at the Karavan [Voznesenskiy Prospkt 46, 310-5678 or 311-2800].
+After we left the shop at 7:00, we got stuck in traffic again but by 7:30 we were able to see the exterior of the Church of Peter and Paul where all the old Tsars are buried.
+She then took us to dinner at 8:00 at the Karavan [Voznesenskiy Prospkt 46, +7-310-5678 or -311-2800.]
 After helping us order, she took off while we had dinner.
+She has a young daughter at home to take care of.
 The motif of the restaurant was a desert caravan with designs of oases and statues of camels.
+Quite unexpected.

 Marcia had Georgian red wine and I had Botchkarev (bushkya) beer.
-We then were served this large platter of dolma with a vegetable mixture followed by potato pancakes, Lebanese lamb, Kutab (crepe with lamb, tomato & cheese), creamy pumpkin soup, borscht c lamb & egg, kebob of lamb chops, and chicken wrap, and finally veal kebob.
+We then were served this large platter of dolma with a vegetable mixture (right, lower right) followed by potato pancakes and Lebanese lamb (next set on left.)
+Then we were served Kutab (right, upper left) (crepe with lamb, tomato & cheese,) creamy pumpkin soup (left, upper left,) and then borscht with lamb and egg (left, upper right.)

-This was a lot of food.
-For desert Marcia had hot chocolate cake and I had ice cream with fruit.
+This was followed by a kebob of lamb chops (below right, upper left,) chicken wrap (above right, upper right,) and finally veal kebob (above right, lower left.)
+This was certainly a lot of food!
+For desert Marcia had hot chocolate cake (below right, upper right) and I had ice cream with fruit (below right, lower left.)
 All this was recommended and selected by Polina before she left.
-The dinner was excellent and it was absolutely the best borscht I had ever eaten.
+The dinner was really excellent and it was absolutely the best borscht I had ever eaten.
 I will definitely want borscht again.
-The entire dinner and drinks came to 3320 rubles which is about $115.
+The entire dinner and drinks came to 3320 rubles which is about $115 for the two of us.
+A bargain!

 KJH Go To -> NEXT DIARIO #41